Michigan Trout Fishing License: Costs, Rules & Exemptions

 Who Must Purchase

-There’s no voluntary trout stamp option; you can support conservation efforts through private organizations instead.
+There is no voluntary trout stamp option.
+If you want to support conservation efforts beyond your license fee, donate directly to private organizations instead.

 Age and Exemptions

-When you plan to fish for trout in Michigan, age and specific exemptions determine whether you need a standard fishing license rather than a separate trout stamp.
-Anglers 17 and older must hold a valid license to target trout, while those under 17 may fish without a license but must follow all trout regulations.
+Anglers 17 and older must hold a valid license to target trout.
+Those under 17 may fish without a license but must follow all trout regulations.

-Exemptions include active-duty military on leave (unless specifically fishing for trout), legally blind individuals, and certain tribal members who are exempt from licensing.
-Verify current state rules before fishing to confirm you meet legal eligibility and exemption criteria.
+Adults assisting minors must hold a license.
+Exemptions include active-duty military on leave, legally blind individuals, and certain tribal members who are exempt from standard licensing requirements.
+Verify current state rules before fishing to confirm your eligibility.

 Special Situations

-Because Michigan folded trout privileges into its standard fishing license, most anglers don’t need a separate trout stamp or endorsement; you simply need the appropriate fishing license (unless you qualify for an exemption).
+Michigan folded trout privileges into its standard fishing license.
+Most anglers need no separate stamp or endorsement; the appropriate fishing license covers trout unless you qualify for an exemption.

-If you’re under 16, you’re exempt from license and trout-stamp requirements.
+Anglers under 17 are exempt from both the license and any trout-related requirements.

-There’s no voluntary stamp program; however, anglers are encouraged to support cold water or watershed groups that fund trout conservation efforts.
+There is no voluntary stamp program.
+Anglers who want to contribute more can support cold-water or watershed groups that fund trout conservation efforts.

-Policy discussions continue about alternative funding mechanisms for trout fisheries management due to shifting angler demographics and program needs, but current regulations don’t require an extra trout endorsement.
+Policy discussions continue about alternative funding mechanisms for trout fisheries management, but current regulations do not require any extra trout endorsement.

 Cost Breakdown and Pricing Options